Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 201.  ### Question201
-One of the outcomes of using TDD is creating an automated Regression Test suite.
+True or False: One of the outcomes of using TDD is creating an automated Regression Test suite.

-- [ ] False
+- [ ] False.
-- [x] True
+- [x] True.

 _[⬆ Back to Top](#table-of-contents)_